Maine Sex Abuse Lawsuits and Settlements

 Maine Statute of Limitations for Sex Abuse Civil Lawsuits

 In 2021, Maine’s state legislature passed a new law that retroactively lifted the statute of limitations on civil lawsuits based on childhood sex abuse.
 This means that victims of childhood sexual abuse in Maine can now file a civil lawsuit no matter how long ago that abuse occurred.
-Maine’s new SOL law for child abuse civil cases has earned a perfect score from the victim advocacy organization Child USA.
+Maine’s new SOL has earned a perfect score from the victim advocacy organization.
+See our State Statute of Limitations Grades.

 Portland_Observatory